Talk to a Counsellor Law Entrance: +91 76659-44999 Judiciary: +91 76655-64455

 • Analyses how policies affect genders differently and realigns spending to reduce inequality.

-GB piloted.
-Research by MWCD, NIPFP, and UN Women.
-Chapter on gender in Economic Survey.
+• Chapter on gender included in the Economic Survey.

-MoF Charter for Gender Budget Cells (GBCs) in all ministries.
+• Ministry of Finance introduced a Charter for setting up Gender Budget Cells (GBCs) in all ministries.

-India @ 75 initiative focused on effective GB and Child Budgeting.
+• Under the India @ 75 initiative, focus was placed on effective implementation of Gender Budgeting and Child Budgeting.

-Focus on prioritizing actions, tracking commitments, and ensuring budget allocations for gender equality.
+• Emphasis on prioritizing gender-focused actions, tracking budget commitments, and ensuring effective allocation for gender equality.

 Child Budgeting